yeehaa123/elab/CHAT/lab.md

 improvisations with ICTs as a source of innovation.
 PhD Thesis, University of Twente.
 Promotor: Prof. dr. N.E.J.
-Oudshoorn) where the importance of user-centered research in living labs is underlined, but that also underlines that more research about the actual role of “the user” (in this case, the humanities’ scholar) is required in order to more fully embrace the advantages of on- and offline collaborative practices.
+Oudshoorn) where the importance of user-centered research in living labs is underlined, but that also stresses how more research about the actual role of “the user” (in this case, the humanities’ scholar) is required in order to more fully embrace the advantages of on- and offline collaborative practices.
 The lab provides exactly such an opportunity.